 - the amount paid to ensure it matches the payment schedule (or, if no payment schedule is provided, confirm it equals the amount claimed)

 - your bank account records to confirm the amount stated has been paid to your account

 - any retention amounts to ensure they've been paid into the PBA's retention account in line with the subcontract.

 If they find any errors, they should contact the head contractor to ask for an explanation.
 If they can't explain the error, report the matter to the Queensland Building and Construction Commission (QBCC).

 The head contractor should notify the subcontractor immediately and in writing if any amounts relevant to the subcontract are transferred to the disputed funds account.
 The subcontractor should discuss the disputed amount with the head contractor.

 Subcontractors should keep a record of the payment instruction information the same way they keep a record of the payment schedules they receive.

 Read more about subcontractor obligations in the Subcontractors guidelines (PDF, 973KB).

-The principal needs to review the copy of the payment instruction information against the actual transactions in the PBA accounts and subcontractor's account details they must report any discrepancies to the QBCC.
+If the principal identifies any discrepancies between the payment instruction information and the transactions in the PBA and the subcontractor's account details they must report any discrepancies to the QBCC.

 Read more about the principal's obligations in the Principals guidelines (PDF, 1.1MB).